Benefits of Yoga Therapy

 The search for something else

 Fifteen years ago, I attended many and varied yoga classes looking for relief for a stress-related muscle disease after the birth of my daughter.
 Yoga was raising up as the next big thing.
-Since I came from a solid sport background, I thought Yoga would be the perfect step forward to help me recover.
+Since I came from a solid sports background, I thought Yoga would be the perfect step forward to help me recover.

 From London to New York and Amsterdam, I went to classes “governed” by teachers who took themselves very seriously.
 They called themselves gurus and had funny Sanskrit names even though they came from Ohio.
 These “gurus” were followed by over-attentive students.
-The type who “shushed” you when you made a comment on the side, or asked a question.
+The type who “shushed” you when you made a comment on the side or asked a question.

 I participated in silent retreats where many people had nervous breakdowns, cried and eventually screamed.
 I felt intimidated by competitive yogis who sweated through seriously dangerous bends.
 Students who, after the class, discussed their aura, how they reached Samadhi and the time they felt their Kundalini rise up.
 To me, most of them looked pale, miserable and hungry!

 Parallel to this, there was what I call the world of Yogathletics.
 Beautiful, happy, fit athletes with super-human muscles which they used to perform the most extra-ordinary poses.
-Of course at the time I wished I could have been like them, but I just felt inadequate and maybe born with the wrong body.
+Of course, at the time I wished I could have been like them, but I just felt inadequate and may be born with the wrong body.

-The atmospheres I experienced at the time were either too strict and serious, or too happy with the fairies: angels, golden arrows, spirits, auras of all different colours…mixed up with an array of Hindu gods and goddesses which we were meant to worship at the home-made altar of the yoga studio.
+The atmospheres I experienced at the time were either too strict and serious or too happy with the fairies: angels, golden arrows, spirits, auras of all different colours…mixed up with an array of Hindu gods and goddesses which we were meant to worship at the home-made altar of the yoga studio.

 Oh yes, and I also needed to learn Sanskrit.
 As if Spanish, English, Italian and struggling with Dutch was not enough.